 Hendrickson recommends that when servicing the vehicle to replace the removed fasteners with new equivalent fasteners.
 Maintain correct torque values at all times.
 Check torque values as specified.
-See Hendrickson's Torque Specifications in the Appendix of this publication.
+See Hendrickson's Torque Specifications Section of this publication.
 If non-Hendrickson fasteners are used follow torque specifications listed in the vehicle manufacturer's service manual.